ErikEJ/erikej.github.io/_posts/2020-11-02-ef-core-sproc-return-value.md

 GO
 ```

-Now define a parameter to hold the RETURN value:
+Now define a parameter to hold the RETURN value - notice the direction is set to "Output":

 ```csharp
 var parameterReturn = new SqlParameter